-If you like dark chocolate, you’ll love these very chocolaty cupcakes!
+If you like dark chocolate, or even if you just plain like chocolate, I think you’ll love these very chocolaty cupcakes!
 They’re made with more unsweetened cocoa powder than you would normally use in a chocolate cupcake recipe, which gives them a rich dark chocolate flavor.
 That, and the mini semi-sweet chocolate chips mixed in the batter…yum!

 DARK CHOCOLATE CUPCAKES by NancyC